davidstutz/disentangling-robustness-generalization/README.md

 * `test_codes.h5`: `160000x3` (for FONTS, the class label is stored in the third column)
 * `test_theta.h5`: `160000x6` (only for FONTS, latent codes)
 * `test_images.h5`: `160000x28x28x1`

+[CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) needs to be converted manually as the license does not allow redistribution.
+For this, `data/celeba` includes two simple scripts, `convert_images.py` and `convert_labels.py`; for these scripts, the dataset should be downloaded into `BASE_DATA` such that the following directories/files exist:

+    BASE_DATA/CelebA/img_align_celeba
+    Base_DATA/CelebA/Anno/list_attr_celeba.txt

 **VAE-GAN Models.** To approximate the manifolds of these datasets, we use VAE-GANs; The models for all datasets can be downloaded here: